ppy/osu-wiki/news/2024/2024-07-20-coe-1v1-tournament-registrations-are-live.md

 COE is a very social event and the perfect time to meet with osu! friends and make new ones, whether it be at the karaoke night, sushi dinner or just around the venue.
 With the amount of [players, creators and contributors](https://cavoeboy.com/attendees) attending, you're sure to find many familiar faces.

 Just want to chill out?
-There will be plenty of community panels, whether it's [mangomizer](https://osu.ppy.sh/users/1893718)'s pub quiz, [Nytro](https://osu.ppy.sh/users/11327918)'s mapping panel, the storyboarding panel, or challenges such as [Bubbleman](https://osu.ppy.sh/users/5182050)'s pp farming race, along with Yuki Aim, Wooting and [wooz](https://osu.ppy.sh/users/6888206)'s arcade booths that you can leisurely peruse.
+There will be plenty of community panels, whether it's ::mangomizer::{ user-id=1893718 }'s pub quiz, ::Nytro::{ user-id=11327918 }'s mapping panel, the storyboarding panel, or challenges such as ::Bubbleman::{ user-id=5182050 }'s pp farming race, along with Yuki Aim, Wooting and ::wooz::{ user-id=6888206 }'s arcade booths that you can leisurely peruse.

 You can find the schedule of all activities on the [website](https://cavoeboy.com/activities) or the [wiki page](/wiki/Community/cavoe's_osu!_event/2024).